-Partnerships BC's 2013/14-2015/16 Service Plan was prepared under the direction of the Board of Directors in accordance with the Budget Transparency and Accountability Act.
+Partnerships BC's revised 2013/14-2015/16 Service Plan was prepared under the direction of the Board of Directors in accordance with the Budget Transparency and Accountability Act.
 The Board approves performance measures and targets, and holds management accountable for the contents of the plan, the achievement of performance measures and targets and for ensuring that Partnerships BC achieves its specific objectives identified in the plan.
 The plan is consistent with the Province's strategic priorities and fiscal plan.
-All significant assumptions, policy decisions and risks as of January 2013 have been considered in preparing the plan.
+To the best of our knowledge the significant assumptions, policy decisions, events and identified risks are current and have been considered in preparing this plan.